-The Proposal 1 is aimed at retaining the current criterion, but revising the sales cut-off value.
+The proposal 1 was aimed at retaining the current criterion, but revising the sales cut-off value.
 Stakeholder feedback suggests that a lower threshold could be feasible, since there are important markets that are not covered by the current threshold.
 According to the information available, a threshold of 15000 m3 could be implemented, extending the scope of the criterion to other countries.

-The Proposal 2 is based on the input from manufacturers, who highlighted the difficulty of demonstrating the percentage of sold volumes which are recycled, meaning that several stages of the process are beyond their control and thus, many assumptions need to be contrived in the calculation leading to a large uncertainty in the results.
+The proposal 2 was based on the input from manufacturers, who highlighted the difficulty of demonstrating the percentage of sold volumes which are recycled, meaning that several stages of the process are beyond their control and thus, many assumptions need to be contrived in the calculation leading to a large uncertainty in the results.
 An alternative approach is therefore proposed to streamline the implementation this criterion, while keeping a level of ambition that is translated to the sales across EU countries.
 In this proposal, the threshold of annual sales is removed, applying to all the manufacturers regardless the volume of their sales at country level.
 The criterion also allows the applicant to decide the markets to offer the collecting and recycling services, optimizing the efforts and the results to comply with the criterion.
+The percentage of 70% allows the applicant to optimize the collection and recycling systems, taking into account the size of the market or its level of scattering.